ktosiu/engineer_notebook/raspbian/usb_hd.md

 	sudo nano /etc/fstab
 	/dev/sda1 /mnt/usbdisk auto defaults,user 0 1

 This sets the file system to `auto` and `user` enables write permissions for all users.
 The 0 is for debugging and 1 is for a file system check at boot.
+You can test this out by:

+	sudo mount -a

+## Swap Partition on Hard Drive

+Don't ever make a swap partition on the sd card ... it is too slow and will reduce the card's life span.

+1. Create a partition for swap on say `/dev/sda2` following the method above, then exit `parted`.
+2. Use `mkswap /dev/sda2` to set it up.
+3. Edit `/etc/fstab` and add the following line: `/dev/sda2 none swap sw 0 0`
+4. Get rid of RPi's file base swap by removing the packages: `sudo apt-get remove dphy-swapfile`
+5. Make sure swap is working: `swapon -s`

+	pi@calculon ~ $ swapon -s
+	Filename				Type		Size	Used	Priority
+	/dev/sda2                               partition	4295676	0	-1

 ## Making available to OSX